jslopes8/terraform-aws-storage-s3/README.md

 | bucket_policy | S3 Bucket Policy block Attaches a policy to an S3 bucket resource | `no` | `map` | `[ ]` |
 | bucket_object_lock | Indicates whether this bucket has an Object Lock configuration enabled. | `no` | `map` | `{ }` |
 | bucket_object | S3 Object Lock | `no` | `any` | `[ ]` |

-## Reference for of the attributes
-The `versioning` block have the following attributes;

-- `enabled`: (Optional) Enable versioning.
-Once you version-enable a bucket, it can never return to an unversioned state.
-You can, however, suspend versioning on that bucket.
-- `mfa_delete`: Optional) Enable MFA delete for either Change the versioning state of your bucket or Permanently delete an object version.
-Default is false.

-The `server_side_encryption_configuration` block have the following attributes;

-- `rule`: (required) A single object for server-side encryption by default configuration.
-    - `apply_server_side_encryption_by_default`: (required) A single object for setting server-side encryption by default.
-        - `sse_algorithm`: (required) The server-side encryption algorithm to use.
-Valid values are AES256 and aws:kms.
-        - `kms_master_key_id`: (optional) The AWS KMS master key ID used for the SSE-KMS encryption.
-This can only be used when you set the value of sse_algorithm as aws:kms.
-The default aws/s3.

 The `lifecycle_rule` block have the following attributes;